solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/04_00-4-Start-the-hands-on-tutorial.md

 The first step to exploring the evolution of PostgreSQL Application development is to get the environment set up and configure the infrastructure.

 We provided two ARM templates that can be deployed that will set up the environment.
-The template is a JavaScript Object Notation (JSON) file that defines the infrastructure and configuration for your project.
-In the template, you specify the resources to deploy and the properties for those resources.
+The template is a JavaScript Object Notation (JSON) file that defines the infrastructure and configuration for a deployment.
+In the template, various resources and their properties are defined.

 One is a **basic deployment** of services that are exposed to the internet and the other is a more secure environment that utilizes private endpoints and VNet integrations.
 It also includes items like Azure Firewall and other security-related configurations.